 Search engines look for links.
 One of the easiest things to do is an internal link.
 Link pages within your site to other pages within your site.
-Not only is this good for SEO purposes, but it also makes the site user friendly, even more important.
+Not only is this good for SEO purposes, but it also makes the site user-friendly, even more important.
 This can be done by within content or blog pages.
-It will help direct browsers to information you want them to see and to information they may be looking for.
+It will help direct browsers to the information you want them to see and to the information they may be looking for.

 You can also link to other websites.
 A website that has other websites linking to it is prioritized in these algorithms.
 Recently, some websites have created bogus secondary websites to link to the main one in attempts to fool the algorithm.
 The algorithms can now detect that and give higher ratings to natural links.